rspace-os/rspace-docker/README.md

 and then you can restart your rspace-app container.
 Navigate to RSpace using the FQDN and you'll see that the connection is over HTTPS + HTTP/2

+You can also pair RSpace with a reverse proxy, apache2 example configs are provided in the _extras_ folder.

 ## Updating RSpace
 If you need to update RSpace, stop the containers, replace the WAR file with one for a newer version of RSpace and then start the containers back up.
 We recommend you create a mariadb-dump (see commands below) of the database right before you update RSpace incase you need to revert back.